MrZyr0/DELL-XPS-9570-Elementary-Hera/README.md

 ## Troubleshooting

-YOu can check the [wiki page](https://github.com/JackHack96/dell-xps-9570-ubuntu-respin/wiki/Troubleshooting) about the original repo.
+You can check the [wiki page](https://github.com/JackHack96/dell-xps-9570-ubuntu-respin/wiki/Troubleshooting) about the original repo.